Nursing Research Paradigms: Quantitative vs. Qualitative Approaches for DNP Nurses

 Embedded Design

-One data type is embedded within a study primarily driven by the other.
-For example, a primarily quantitative RCT embeds qualitative interviews to understand participants’ experiences of the intervention — enriching the trial’s interpretive value without changing its fundamental experimental structure.
+One data type is embedded within a study primarily driven by the other — such as qualitative interviews embedded within an RCT to understand participants’ experiences of the intervention.

 3